HamedAlemo/advanced-geo-python/_sources/lectures/unix.md

 Hamed's file system tree
 ```

 The filesystem looks like an upside down tree.
-The topmost directory is the **root directory** that holds everything else.
-We refer to it using a slash character, `/`, on its own; this character is the leading slash in `/Users/nelle`.
+The top most directory is the **root directory** that holds everything else.
+We refer to it using a slash character, `/`, on its own; this character is the leading slash in `/Users/hamed`.

 Inside that directory are several other directories: `bin` (which is where some built-in programs are stored), `lib` (for the software “libraries” used by different programs), `users` (where users’ personal directories are located), `tmp` (for temporary files that don’t need to be stored long-term), and so on.